 In Ireland the ADR is enforced by the European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 (S.I.
 No. 349 of 2011), as amended.

 These regulations are based on the provisions outlined in three directives:

-The Regulations also contain provisions on an EC harmonised approach to the road checks aspect of enforcement (Directive 95/50/EC).
+The Regulations also contain provisions on an EC harmonised approach to the road checks aspect of enforcement (Directive (EU) 2022/1999).

 In 2011 Directive 2010/35/EU on transportable pressure equipment was transposed in Irish law and was incorporated in the national regulations concerning the carriage of dangerous goods by road (see section on TPED).